seoulai/seoulai.github.io/hackathon.md

         your_actions = {}

-        """
-        The dictionary's key is action name, value is order_percent. action name is named by the participant order_percent takes value between -100 and 100 order_percent values + represents to buy and - represents to sell.
+        """ The dictionary's key is action name, value is order_parameters. action name is named by the participant """
-       """

         your_actions = dict(

+            # You have to define holding action!
             holding = 0,

+            # + means buying, - means selling.
+            buy_1 = +1,    # buy_1 means that you will buy 1 bitcoin.
+            sell_2 = -2,  # sell_2 means that you will sell 2 bitcoin.

+            # 4th decimal place
+            buy_1_2345 = +1.2345,
+            sell_2_001 = -2.001,

+            # You can define actions by %.
+However, integer between -100 and 100 must be entered.
-            buy_all = +100,    # buy_all means that you will buy 100% of the purchase amount
+            buy_all = (+100, '%'),    # buy_all means that you will buy 100% of the purchase amount
-            sell_20per = -20,  # sell_20per means you will sell 20% of the available volume
+            sell_20per = (-20, '%'),    # sell_20per means you will sell 20% of the available volume

         )
         return your_actions    # You must return the actions dictionary you defined.
 ```